-To replace the printer, proceed as follows (see Figure 3):
+To replace the printer, proceed as follows (see Figure 2):

 - 1. Carefully snap the paper roll arm (9), in the position shown, back into the clips (11) on the printer door. - 2.
 Place the printer board (8) back into position on the printer door (10).
 Note the alignment of the printer board mounting holes (12) and the mounting bosses (13) on the printer door.
 The black plastic printer body (14) rests between the locating ribs (15) on the inside of the printer door. - 3.
 Check that the print head flex cable (16) and printer ribbon cable (17) are not pinched between the printer door and the wiring board. - 4.
 Place the printer housing (7) on the printer door (10).
 Check again to be sure that the flexible cables are not pinched between the cover and the door.
 The power button (18) and the paper advance button (19) must protrude through the openings in the cover and operate freely. - 5.
 Secure the printer housing to the printer door with the three screws (6) retained during the disassembly procedure.
-Do not overtighten these screws. - 6.
+Do not over tighten these screws. - 6.
 Place the printer spring (5) on the left hand hinge pin of the printer assembly, with the long arm positioned to align with the long slot on the module housing. - 7.
 Place the left hand hinge pin in the recesses slot / retaining hole and align the long spring arm.
 Swing the right hand hinge pin towards the module housing and push firmly onto the snap mechanism (4). - 8.
-Replace the printer interface board.
-See 'Replacing the Printer Interface Board' above. - 9.
-9. Power the unit ON.
-Load the thermal paper and adjust the print quality. - 10.
-See, 'Installing Thermal Paper into the Statprinter' and 'Adjusting Print Quality'. - 11.
-10. Reinstall the cover.
-See 'STATprinter Cover Removal and Replacement'.
+Replace the printer into the snap mechanism.

-Installing Thermal Paper into the STATprinter
+Installing Thermal Paper into the Printer

-NOTE: Use only paper approved for use with the STATprinter.
+NOTE: Use only paper approved for use with the Statprinter.
 The use of any other paper may damage the printer and will void the warranty.
 Thermal paper is available from SciCan (SciCan order no. 01-101657S).